munificent/craftinginterpreters/book/classes-and-instances.md

 print pair.first + pair.second; // 3.
 ```

 This doesn't really feel very *object*-oriented.
-It's more like a strange
+It's more like a strange,
-dynamically-typed variant of C where objects are loose struct-like bags of data.
+dynamically typed variant of C where objects are loose struct-like bags of data.
 Sort of a dynamic procedural language.
 But this is a big step in expressiveness.
 Our Lox implementation now lets users freely aggregate data into bigger units.
 In the next chapter, we will breathe life into those inert blobs.